Monotonic Gaussian Process for Spatio-Temporal Disease Progression Modeling in Brain Imaging Data: Introduction

 The problem of providing a realistic description of the biological processes is critical when analyzing biomedical data, such as medical images.
-For example, to describe a plausible evolution of AD from normal to pathological stages the temporal sources need to be smooth and monotonic.
+For example, to describe a plausible evolution of AD from normal to pathological stages, smoothness and monotonicity are commonly assumed for the temporal sources.
 It is also necessary to account for the non-stationarity of changes affecting the brain from global to localized spatio-temporal processes.
 As a result, spatial sources need to account for different resolutions at which these changes take place.
 While several multi-scale analysis approaches have been proposed to model spatio-temporal signals \cite{ref_mallat,ref_bullmore,ref_hackmack}, extending this type of methods to the high-dimension of medical images is generally not trivial due to scalability issues.
-Finally, the noisy nature of medical images, along with the large signal variability across observations, requires a modelling framework robust to noise and over-fitting.
+Finally, the noisy nature of medical images, along with the large signal variability across observations, requires a modeling framework robust to bias and noise.

-In this work, we propose to jointly address these issues within a Bayesian framework for spatio-temporal analysis of large-scale collections of volumetric medical images.
+In this work, we propose to jointly address these issues within a Bayesian framework for the spatio-temporal analysis of large-scale collections of multi-modal brain data.
 We show that this framework allows us to naturally encode plausibility constraints through clinically-inspired priors, while accounting for the uncertainty of the temporal profiles and brain structures we wish to estimate.
-Similarly to the ICA setting, we formulate the problem of trajectory modelling as a matrix factorization across temporal and spatial sources.
-To promote smoothness in time and avoid any unnecessary hypothesis on the temporal trajectories, we rely on non-parametric modelling based on Gaussian Process (GP).
+Similarly to the ICA setting, we formulate the problem of trajectory modeling through matrix factorization across temporal and spatial sources.
+This is done for each modality by inferring their specific spatio-temporal sources.
+To promote smoothness in time and avoid any unnecessary hypothesis on the temporal trajectories, we rely on non-parametric modeling based on Gaussian Process (GP).
 We account for a plausible evolution from healthy to pathological stages thanks to a monotonicity constraint applied on the GP.
 Moreover, individuals' observations are temporally re-aligned on a common scale via a time-warping function.
-To model the non-stationarity of the spatial signal, the spatial sources are defined as sparse activation maps convolved at different scales.
+In case of imaging data, to model the non-stationarity of the spatial signal, the spatial sources are defined as sparse activation maps convolved at different scales.
 We show that our framework can be efficiently optimized through stochastic variational inference, allowing to exploit automatic differentiation and GPU support to speed up computations.